How to Become a Nurse Administrator

 The former is the quickest option; it only takes two years and teaches you the basics of patient care.
 However, because an ADN does not provide the same extensive research, clinical, and leadership experience as a BSN, it is less sought after by employers.

 Employers prefer RNs to have BSNs, which is a demanding and competitive four-year degree.
+However, the nursing administration degree you choose should align with your career goals and the level of responsibility you aim to achieve in the healthcare field.

 Step Three: Pass the NCLEX-RN